jessemonroy650/Plugin-JToast-UI/README.md

 # Plugin-JToast-UI
-a popup notificaion, like toast(), that uses only HTML,CSS, and Javascript
+a popup notificaion, like toast(), that only uses HTML5,CSS3, and Javascript

 [[LIVE DEMO]()] - [[BLOG]()]